lostb1t/replex/README.md

 and lastly disable remote access under remote access.

 Clear you clients caches to force plex reloading the custom server url

+Note: SSL is highly suggested, some clients default to not allowing insecure connections.
+And some clients dont even support insecure connections (app.plex.tv)

 ## Reverse proxy